 One or more non-alphanumeric characters that, when encountered as the last character in a token, explicitly identify the end of the token.
 The characters, as well as any startjoin characters that immediately follow it, are included in the Text index entry for the token.
 For example, if ++ is specified as an endjoin, then C++ will be recognized and indexed as a single token.
 See also: printjoin, skipjoin, startjoin.

 A field section is similar to a zone section, with the main difference that the content between the start and end tags of a field section can be indexed separately from the rest of the document.
 This enables field section content to be "hidden" from a normal query.
 (The INPATH and WITHIN operators may be used to find the term in such a section.)
 Field sections are useful when there is a single occurrence of a section in a document, such as a filed in a news header.
 Field sections are added to section groups with the CTX_DDL.ADD_FIELD_SECTION procedure or with the ALTER INDEX statement.
 See also: INPATH operator, section, WITHIN operator, zone section.

 One of the steps in the Oracle Text index-creation process.
 Depending on the filtering preferences associated with the creation of the index, one of three things happens during filtering: Formatted documents are filtered into marked-up text; text is converted from a non-database character set to a database character set; or no filtering takes place (HTML, XML, and plain-text documents are not filtered).

 A fuzzy-matching query is one in which the query is expanded to include words that are spelled similarly to the specified term.
 This type of expansion is helpful for finding more accurate results when there are frequent misspellings in a document set.
 Fuzzy matching is invoked with the FUZZY query operator.

-CONTAINS query operator used to find XML documents that contain a section path exactly as specified in the query.
+A CONTAINS query operator used to find XML documents that contain a section path exactly as specified in the query.
 See also: PATH_SECTION_GROUP.

 Generically, in Oracle Text, highlighting refers to generating a version of a document, or document fragments, with query terms displayed or called out in a special way.

-CONTAINS query operator used to search within tags, or paths, of an XML document.
+A CONTAINS query operator used to search within tags, or paths, of an XML document.
 It enables more generic path denomination than the WITHIN operator.
 See also: WITHIN operator.

 Key Word in Context (KWIC)

 In Oracle Text, a presentation of a query term with the text that surrounds it in the source document.
 This presentation may consist of a single instance of the query term, several instances, or every instance in the source document.
 The CTX_DOC.SNIPPET procedure produces such a presentation.
 Also known as Key Word in Context (KWIC).

 Oracle Text includes a knowledge base, which is a hierarchical tree of concepts used for theme indexing, ABOUT queries, and deriving themes for document services.
 The knowledge base may be optionally installed.
 You can create your own knowledge base or extend the standard Oracle Text knowledge base.

 The Oracle Text lexer breaks source text into tokens—usually words—in accordance with a specified language.
 To extract tokens, the lexer uses parameters as defined by a lexer preference.
 These parameters include the definitions for the characters that separate tokens, such as whitespace, and whether to convert text to all uppercase or not.
 When theme indexing is enabled, the lexer analyses text to create theme tokens.

 When an application needs to index a table containing documents in more than one language, it can utilize the MULTI_LEXER (the multilingual lexer) and create sub-lexers to handle each language.
 Each sub-lexer is added to the main multi-lexer with the CTX_DDl.ADD_SUB_LEXER procedure.

 A form of highlighting.
 The CTX_DOC.MARKUP and CTX_DOC.POLICY_MARKUP procedures take a query term and a document, and return the document with the query terms marked up; that is, surrounded either by plaintext characters or HTML tags.
 You can use predefined markup tags or specify your own.
 In comparison, CTX_DOC.HIGHLIGHT and CTX_DOC.POLICY_HIGHLIGHT return offsets for query terms, so you can add your own highlighting tags.
 See also: highlighting.

 Metadata is information about a document that is not part of a document's regular content.
 For example, if an HTML document contains <author>Mark Twain</author>, author is considered the metadata type and Mark Twain is considered the value for author.

 Sections containing metadata, known as MDATA sections, can be added to a document with the CTX_DDL.ADD_MDATA_SECTION procedure.
 Taking advantage of metadata can speed up mixed queries.
 Such queries can be made with the MDATA operator.
 See also: mixed query, section.

 A query that searches for two different types of information; for example, text content and document type.
 For example, a search for Romeo and Juliet in <title> metadata is a mixed query.

 The form of a word after it has been transformed for indexing, according to transformational rules in effect.
 Depending on the rules in effect, the normalized form of a word may be the same as the form found in the source document.
 The normalized form of a word may also include both the original and transformed versions.
 For example, if New German Spelling has been specified, the word Potential is normalized to both Potenzial and Potential.

 A preference is an optional parameter that affects the way Oracle Text creates an index.
 For example, a lexer preference specifies the lexer to use when processing documents, such as the JAPANESE_VGRAM_LEXER.
 There are preferences for storage, filtering, lexers, classifiers, wordlist, section types, and more.
 A preference may or may not have attributes associated with it.
 Preferences are set with the CTX_DDL.CREATE_PREFERENCE procedure.
 See also: attribute.

 One or more non-alphanumeric character that, when they appear anywhere in a word (beginning, middle, or end), are processed as alphanumeric and included with the token in an Oracle Text index.
 This includes printjoins that occur consecutively.